salohnana2018/Front-End-Web-Developer-Nanodegree/ArcadeGame/README.md

 ## Tools Used:
 This file to start with from Udacity which contain the game engin and resource javascript files [art assets and game engine](https://github.com/udacity/frontend-nanodegree-arcade-game)

+###Instructions
+To play the game download all the files and open index.html in your browser.